Critical Issues highlights some of the complex issues facing nonprofits, and the opportunities imbedded in them for advancing mission.

 Prioritizing Action Items

-Once a plan is fully drafted, the action items in the plan should be reviewed by staff and board leadership for several factors (the goals and objectives typically will have already been approved): - do the actions pass the scrutiny of those responsible for the organization (not just the proposers and the planning committee)?
+Once a plan is fully drafted, the action items in the plan should be reviewed by staff and board leadership for several factors (the goals and objectives typically will have already been approved):

 - have the responsible parties and required resources been identified correctly?